 Is White Wine Keto Friendly?

 As a wine enthusiast, you could already be wondering whether wine is keto friendly.
-The answer is, it’s a little blurry; some red and white wines can be enjoyed while following a keto diet as long as you are conscious of the carbs and sugar content, most wines, however, aren’t so keto friendly.
-This post outlines some considerations for consuming white wine while subscribing to the ketogenic diet.
-But first, what is a keto diet?
+The answer is – it depends.
+Some red and white wines can be enjoyed while following a keto diet as long as you are conscious of the carbs and sugar content.
+Most wines, however, aren’t keto friendly.

 What is Keto?

 The ketogenic diet is a high-fat, low-carb diet that is designed with the goal of putting the body into the state of ketosis.
 The keto diet focuses on consuming wholesome fats, moderate amounts of protein, and very few carbohydrates.
+By doing so, you switch your primary energy source from sugar/carbohydrate to fat.

 What Would Make a White Wine Keto Friendly?